Parameters

 You can create, modify, search for, filter on, and delete parameters from this interface.

 Parameters can have up to 10,000 values.
 Each individual value can be up to 255 characters.
-Any spaces included within a value are preserved as entered (e.g., "NYC " will retain the trailing space and would not be trimmed to "NYC").
+Any spaces included within a value are preserved as entered (e.g., Apple will retain the trailing space and would not be trimmed to Apple).

 Parameter values should never be quoted, unless you specifically want to match against a quoted character.

-Values can be copied into parameters from any spreadsheet program by directly using the clipboard.
-For bulk or scripted actions, you may also import multiple parameters as a JSON or CSV file.
-Note that any parameter exports will follow the same format.
+Values can be added to a parameter from copy+paste from any spreadsheet program.
+For bulk or scripted actions, you can also import multiple parameters from a JSON or CSV file.
+Parameters can also be exported in JSON and CSV formats.

 CSV specification

-Each variable in your CSV will represent one parameter, with the first row containing the name of the parameter.
+Each column in your CSV will represent one parameter, with the first row containing the name of the parameter.
 E.g.:

 Strawberry